-- Review the client’s prenatal records, which commonly include routine prenatal lab work (blood type & Rh factor, hemoglobin/hematocrit, rubella status and infectious disease screening), pelvic exam, vaginal cultures, and urinalysis, and determine with the client whether any special care is needed based on these records.
+- Review the client’s prenatal records, which commonly include routine prenatal lab work (blood type & Rh factor, hemoglobin/hematocrit, rubella status and infectious disease screening), pelvic exam, gynecological cultures, and urinalysis, and determine with the client whether any special care is needed based on these records.

-- Discuss the client’s wishes for her care and provide individualized care according to the client’s needs and desires.
+- Discuss the client’s wishes for care and provide individualized care according to the client’s needs and desires.

 - Provide education on nutrition, fetal development, exercise and healthy lifestyle choices.

 - Provide a regular schedule of prenatal visits, which includes monitoring blood pressure, urinalysis, and growth and position of baby, to ensure that the pregnancy is healthy and normal.

 - Provide information about additional testing available during pregnancy, such as quadruple screen, ultrasound scan, glucose tolerance testing & group B streptococcus cultures, and assist the client in obtaining these tests if needed or desired.

 - Refer the client for medical care if signs of complications develop.

 During labor and birth, a qualified midwife will:

 - Monitor the health of the birthing person and baby during labor.